riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

-We do not consider extension fields here, since small-characteristic fields like binary fields have not appeared in IETF recommendations for Diffie-Hellman applications (XXX verify), and medium-characteristic fields appear mainly in pairing-based cryptography which is out of scope for this memo.
+We do not consider extension fields here, since small-characteristic fields like binary fields have not appeared in IETF recommendations for Diffie-Hellman applications (XXX verify) and have been completely broken {{GKLWZ20}}, while medium-characteristic fields appear mainly in pairing-based cryptography which is out of scope for this memo.
+Primes with sparse polynomial representations may also be vulnerable to the special number field sieve {{JP13}} {{FGHT16}}.

 {{JLNT09}} extended the number field sieve to take advantage of a static DH oracle, with the following attack costs for